-- The flat slab hence transfers the load a direct to the supporting columns suitably spaced under the slab.
+- The flat slab hence transfers the load directly to the supporting columns suitably spaced under the slab.

-- Because of the exclusion of a beam system in this type of construction, a plain ceiling is obtained, thus giving the attractive appearance from an architectural point of view.
+- Because of the exclusion of a beam system in this type of construction, a plain ceiling is obtained, thus giving an attractive appearance from an architectural point of view.

 Ribbed or Hollow Tiled R.C.C.
 Flooring

-- The precise spacing of ribs depends against the size of hollow blocks available, but it should frequently not exceed 50 cm.
+- The precise spacing of ribs depends on the size of hollow blocks available, but it should frequently not exceed 50 cm.